pawinkler/hypra-support/README.md

 **Manual Verification**:

 1. Install the Hypra Support extension in Visual Studio Code.
-2. Run the _Hypra: Start Verification_ or the _Hypra: Start Verification with Arguments_ command.
+2. Run the _Hypra: Verify File_ command.

 ### Commands

-These commands are supported.

-**Hypra: Start Verification**:
+**Hypra: Verify File**:

 - (No hypra file) Specify the path to corresponding Hypra file.
 - Verification process starts and feedback is printed to the debug console.

-**Hypra: Start Verification with Arguments**:

-- (No hypra file) Specify the path to corresponding Hypra file.
-- Specify all arguments needed for verifying a Hypra file from the console (except file path).
-- Verification process starts and feedback is printed to the debug console.
+### Settings

+Hypra supports customizable settings, which allow you to adjust the behaviour of the Hypra instance which is running in the background.

+This can be achieved by adjusting them in the VS Code settings.
+For example, you could change the Hypra path by:

+1. Open the global VS Code settings (by >Preferences: Open Settings (UI))
+2. Search for Hypra.
+3. Adjust the corresponding setting.

-Note: Failing to specify correct arguments will lead to erronous behaviour in this case.
+**Note**: Entering faulty settings will lead to erronous behaviour in this case.
+More information can be found on Hypra's GitHub page.

 ## Hypra / HHL Documentation